 Did you love this Cheddar Jalapeno Sourdough Bread?
 I'd so appreciate it if you would give this recipe a 5 star review!
 That will help other hungry readers find my recipes!

 And don't forget to tag me on Instagram or Facebook and share this recipe on Pinterest!
-Thanks for sharing this journey with me and enjoy these delicious recipes!
+Join our Sourdough Facebook group with other Sourdough fanatics sharing their favorite recipes as well as tips and tricks!

 📖 Recipe